adamurban04/portfolio/_posts/2024-05-19-upstart-summer-scholarship.markdown

 *10th June - 17th June*

 I added more clinical datasets and a choice for the user to select a specific dataset and get insights into them.
-I also created a [videopresentation](https://www.youtube.com/watch?v=f1_ApnHoYWM) showcasing my progress.
+I also gave a presentation showcasing my progress.

 *17th June - 24th June*